wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/create-semi-data-install/_index.md

 This configuration is like diskless mode except that `home`, parts of `/var`, and others are mounted for persistence.
 It is also like data install except that only _parts_ of `/var` are made persistent.

+**Note** that with diskless, data, and our hybrid install, `lbu commit` only stores changes that are used after the 'boot' runlevel completes and cannot modify the 'boot' or 'sysinit' runlevels.
+While there are ways (if using a writable boot medium) to make modification in those early stages, doing so is out of scope for this documentation.

 Organize and configure storage on the system
 ------------------------------